raiden-network/raiden/docs/api_walkthrough.rst

    Host: localhost:5001
    Content-Type: application/json

-If successful this call will return the address of the freshly created Channel Manager like this:
+If successful this call returns the address of the freshly created Token Network like this:

 .. sourcecode:: http

     HTTP/1.1 201 CREATED
     Content-Type: application/json

     {
         "token_network_address": "0xC4F8393fb7971E8B299bC1b302F85BfFB3a1275a"
     }

 The token is now registered.
-However, since the token was just registered, there will be no other Raiden nodes connected to the token network and thus there will be no nodes to connect to.
-This means that the network for this specific token needs to be bootstrapped.
-If the address of some other Raiden node that holds some of the tokens is known or it's simply desired to transfer some tokens to another Raiden node in an one-way-channel, it can be done by simply opening a channel with this node.
+However, since the token was just registered, there are no other Raiden nodes connected to the token network.
+This means that there are no nodes to connect to.
+Due to this the token network for this specific token needs to be bootstrapped.
+If the address of some other Raiden node that holds some of the tokens is known or it's simply desired to transfer some tokens to another Raiden node in a one-way-channel, it can be done by opening a channel with this node.
 The way to open a channel with another Raiden node is the same whether the partner already holds some tokens or not.

 .. _opening-a-channel: